chintanp/ChargEval/docs/source/arch.rst

 Deployment
 ==========

-EVI-DSS can be readily deployed on an AWS EC2 instance using :code:`docker-compose`.
+ChargEval can be readily deployed on an AWS EC2 instance using :code:`docker-compose`.
 The docker-compose `script is located here`_.

 Services